 The Early Years Foundation Stage (EYFS) is how the Government and Early Year’s Professionals describe the time in a child’s life between birth and age five.

-- Provides for equality of opportunity and non-discriminatory practice ensuring that every child is included
+- Equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.

 How will your child be learning?